Tundunmodile/gameday/README.md

 2.) hides the contact us form on page after user clicks submit and clears the form fields for new entry

 Any special instruction required to run project:
-Scroll down to contact us button at the bottom of the home page then input values into provided form fields.
+Scroll down to the bottom of the home page till you see the "contact us" button.
+Click on it to open the form then input values into provided form fields and click on "submit"